 Pedicularis Densiflora - Warrior's Plume

-Pedicularis Densiflora, commonly known as Indian Warrior or Warrior’s Plume is a member of the Lousewort family, a genus of plants used worldwide to ease anxiety, tension, nerve pain, and insomnia.
+Pedicularis Densiflora, commonly known as Indian Warrior or Warrior’s Plume is a striking member of the Lousewort family, a genus of plants used worldwide to ease anxiety, tension, nerve pain, and insomnia.
 Indian Warrior is one of the stronger Louseworts, taken fresh or dried in tea or tincture form it produces a noticeable hypnotic effect, reduces pain, and induces relaxation and tranquility.
 The flower heads of Pedicularis Densiflora are considered an entheogen; representing Sahasrara, the Crown Chakra, and act on this energetic center of the body by elevating consciousness and assisting in the awareness of our connection to our divine aspects.
+(Caycee)

 Pedicularis is an amazing medicine plant, simply, because I find it really puts you back into your body.
 It puts you back into parts of your body that you may have forgotten about.
 (Michael Moore)